dreadwrr/Recentchanges/README.md

 or files with preserved metadata to precache checksums for files over 1MB.
 This as well new alarm clock themes are in the works <br><br>

-Note to quickly find modified and new files on the system use: <br>
+Note to quickly find modified and new files on the system you can use: <br>
 recentchanges\\bin\\parsec.exe C: --cutoff "2026-06-15 07:13:18" \# or "2026-06-15T07:13:18"<br>
 where the time is current local system time <br><br>